Polynomials of the Askey Scheme as Clebsch-Gordan Coefficients: General approach

-This decomposition is the same as that for the Lie algebra $sl_2$, as recalled in the previous section.
-We also consider only the cases where the action of the Cartan element $H$ in the tensor product is the sum of the action in the two components, namely, $\Delta(H)=H\otimes \un+\un\otimes H$.
-Therefore, for $N$ a non-negative integer and $k=0,1,\dots,N$, the vectors in the representation $V_{\lambda_1+\lambda_2+2k}$ are given by:
+This decomposition is the same as that for the Lie algebra $\mathfrak{sl}_2$, as recalled in the previous section.
+We also consider only the cases where the action of the Cartan element $H$ in the tensor product is the sum of the action in the two components, namely, $\Delta(H)=H\otimes \mathbb{I}+\mathbb{I}\otimes H$.
+Therefore, for~$N$ a~non-negative integer and $k=0,1,\dots,N$, the vectors in the representation $V_{\lambda_1+\lambda_2+2k}$ are given by

-where the coefficients $\{P_n(k,N)\,|\,n=0,\dots,N\}$ will be the CG coefficients for the algebra $\mathcal{A}$.
+where the coefficients $\{P_n(k,N) | n=0,\dots,N\}$ will be the CG coefficients for the algebra $\mathcal{A}$.

-Our goal in this paper is to find the algebra $\mathcal{A}$ with its associated coproduct, when $P_n(k,N)$ is a finite sequence of polynomials (up to a normalisation) of the ($q$-)Askey scheme.
+Our goal in this paper is to find the algebra $\mathcal{A}$ with the associated homomorphism $\Delta\colon \mathcal{A}\to \mathcal{A}\otimes \mathcal{A}$, when $P_n(k,N)$ is a~finite sequence of polynomials (up to a~normalisation) of the ($q$-)Askey scheme.
 Namely, the possibilities are the Krawtchouk, the (dual) Hahn, the Racah polynomials together with their various $q$-versions.
-The coproduct $\Delta$ of the algebra $\mathcal{A}$ is the algebra homomorphism from $\mathcal{A}$ to $\mathcal{A}\otimes \mathcal{A}$ such that
+The homomorphism $\Delta$ is defined by

+\begin{Remark} As mentioned in the introduction, all the properties for $\Delta$, such that $\mathcal{A}$ becomes a~Hopf algebra, are not required and we referred to $\Delta$ as a~generalized coproduct.
+In particular, we do not require any coassociativity condition.
+Note nevertheless that the two ways of performing the tensor products $(V_{\lambda_1}\otimes V_{\lambda_2})\otimes V_{\lambda_3}\cong V_{\lambda_1}\otimes(V_{\lambda_2}\otimes V_{\lambda_3})$ give isomorphic representations (from the explicit decompositions as direct sums).
+However, the identity map is not the isomorphism and this suggests non-trivial Drinfeld coassociators for our new tensor structures. \end{Remark}

-\paragraph{Strategy.} The idea is to use the so-called contiguity relations for the family of polynomials $P_n(k,N)$.
-The contiguity relations which will be relevant for our purposes and in a suitable notation are of the form:
+{\bf Strategy.} The idea is to use the so-called contiguity relations for the family of polynomials~$P_n(k,N)$.
+The contiguity relations which will be relevant for our purposes and in a~suitable notation are of the form

 Let us emphasize that the parameters (other than $N$ of course) in the polynomials remain constant in these relations.
-Such relations exist for all family of polynomials of the ($q$-)Askey scheme (see \cite{contiguity} where they have been classified).
+Such relations exist for all family of polynomials of the ($q$-)Askey scheme (see~\cite{contiguity} where they have been classified).
 The fact that these relations are closely related to our setting relies on the following general observations.

-Given formula (\ref{CG-relation}) for the Clebsch--Gordan decomposition, one can calculate independently the action on these vectors of $E\otimes \un$, $\un\otimes E$ and $\Delta(E)$ as follows:
+Given formula~\eqref{CG-relation} for the Clebsch--Gordan decomposition, one can calculate independently the action on these vectors of $E\otimes \mathbb{I}$, $\mathbb{I}\otimes E$ and $\Delta(E)$ as follows: